 Guide to Weight Loss Surgery in Mexico

 Obesity is a multi-factorial disease affecting all people worldwide.
 Being overweight is linked to genetic predisposition, environmental exposure, developmental history, and the modern environment.
 Weight loss surgery offers freedom from obesity and its related medical conditions.
-Mexico offers a viable option to patients all over the world to get this life-saving procedure at a fraction of the cost.
+Mexico offers a viable option to patients worldwide to get this life-saving procedure at a fraction of the cost.

-Picking the right procedure and surgical center will ensure your well-being and safety when going over the border for bariatric surgery in Mexico.
-You must consult with a primary care physician near you to find the best procedure and make them aware of your surgery trip.
+Picking the right procedure and surgical center will ensure your well-being and safety when crossing the border for bariatric surgery in Mexico.
+You must consult a primary care physician near you to find the best procedure and inform them of your surgery trip.
 Paying attention to hospital accreditations, including SRC and Joint Commission International (JCI), is crucial.
 Whether or not the clinic you choose is associated with a U.S. facility, you need to keep your doctor in the loop about your destination surgery.

 Weight Loss Surgery vs. Diet & Exercise